2023 Strategic Corporate Research Summer School

 Where: Cornell University, Ithaca, NY

-This course is for students who work or want to work in social-change organizations that strive to make and keep corporations accountable, including primarily labor unions but also workers’ centers, environmental justice groups, and community-based organizations.
-It prepares students to engage corporations by teaching them, through hands-on techniques, how to research corporate ownership, finance, organization, and power.
+This course is for students, union staff, and others who work or want to work in social change organizations that strive to make and keep corporations accountable, including primarily labor unions and workers’ centers, environmental justice groups, and community-based organizations.
+It prepares participants to engage corporations by teaching them, through hands-on techniques, how to research corporate ownership, finance, organization, and power.
 By the end of the course, participants will be prepared to begin and advance in careers in strategic research and strategic campaigns from having understood and researched corporate ownership structure, corporate finance, and the sources of corporate power.
 Learn more about the course.

 Regular and advanced tracks